Recognising domestic abuse

 If you are not sure whether you should take a concern seriously, or whether you should report, you should report it anyway.

-If someone is in imminent or serious risk of harm, call 999 and call the safeguarding team afterwards.
-Let the Safeguarding team know as soon as possible if you call the police.
+If someone is in imminent or serious risk of harm, call 999 and call the HQ safeguarding team afterwards.
+Let the HQ safeguarding team know as soon as possible if you call the police.

-You can contact the national Safeguarding team on:
+You can contact the HQ Safeguarding team on:

 - Out of hours emergency phone: +44 07508 032997 (5pm-10pm Monday-Friday; 9am-10pm Saturday/Sunday)